trallala9/New-repo-task2/README.md

   **POST /comments**

-Request body should contain ID of movie already present in database, and comment text body. **_Done_**
+Request body should contain ID of movie already present in database, and comment text body. **WORKING**

 Comment should be saved to application database and returned in request response. **_Done_**